Unity-Technologies/com.unity.cinemachine/README.md

 * Package structure will follow special folders from **Unity**, see [Special folders](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details

-## Developping your package
+## Developing your package

-### Step-by-Step development guide
+Package development works best within the Unity Editor.
+Here's out to set that up:

-1. Fork `unitypackage-template` repository
+1. Fork the `unitypackage-template` repository

     Forking a repository is a simple two-step process.
 On GitHub, navigate to the [UnityTech/unitypackage-template](https://github.com/UnityTech/unitypackage-template) repository.
-    Fork button is at the top-right corner of the page, click **Fork**.
+    Click on the **Fork** button at the top-right corner of the page, and follow the instructions.
     That's it!
-Now, you have a fork of the original `UnityTech/unitypackage-template` repository.
+You now have your own copy (fork) of the original `UnityTech/unitypackage-template` repository you can use to develop your package.

     Naming convention for your repository: `unitypackage-[your package name]` (Example: `unitypackage-terrain-builder`)

 1. Start **Unity**, create a local empty project.

     Naming convention proposed for your project: `unitypackage-[your package name]-project` (Example: `unitypackage-terrain-builder-project`)

-1. Launch console (or terminal) application, go to the newly created project folder, then clone your repository
+1. In a console (or terminal) application, go to the newly created project folder, then clone your newly forked repository into the packages directory.

     ```none
-    cd <YourProjectPath>
+    cd <YourProjectPath>/packages
-    git clone git@github.com:UnityTech/unitypackage-[your package name].git Assets
+    git clone git@github.com:UnityTech/unitypackage-[your package name].git [your package name]
     ```

-1. Update **package.json** file
+1. Fill in your package information in file **package.json**

     * Required fields:
-        * `"name"` is the package name, it should follow this naming convention: `"com.unity3d.[your package name]"` (Example: `"com.unity3d.terrain-builder"`)
+        * `"name"`: Package name, it should follow this naming convention: `"com.unity3d.[your package name]"` (Example: `"com.unity3d.terrain-builder"`)
-        * `"version"` is the package version `"X.Y.Z"`, your project **must** adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
+        * `"version"`: Package version `"X.Y.Z"`, your project **must** adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

             Follow this guideline: